Úľany nad Žitavou

 Úľany nad Žitavou (Zsitvafödémes) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 It is also known as Fedýmeš nad Žitavou.

 History

 In historical records the village was first mentioned in 1284.

 Geography

 The municipality lies at an elevation of 126 metres (861 ft) and covers an area of 8.4 km² (3.2 mi²).
 It has a population of about 1545 people.

+Population

 Ethnicity

 The population is about 99% Slovak.

 Facilities

 The village has a small public library a gym and football pitch.